manab-kb/EcoSphere/LEARN.md

-# Insert *your project title* here
-Write a detailed description about your project - eg: instructions on how to get started, common issues, etc.
+# EcoSphere
+**EcoSphere** is a comprehensive application designed to measure and monitor environmental factors such as air quality, noise pollution, and green space access within urban areas.
+It provides users with a real-time **Green Index Score**, which serves as an indicator of the environmental health of different locations in their vicinity.
+The score is based on data collected from the user’s phone sensors and external data sources, helping people understand the ecological conditions of their surroundings and make informed choices.

-# Contributing to *your project title*
+# Contributing to EcoSphere
 Hello and welcome!
-We are so glad that you are interested in contributing to *your project title*!
+We are so glad that you are interested in contributing to EcoSphere!
 We only have a couple of rules and we hope you enjoy the process :)

 ## Contributing Rules
 1. Don't move or delete any files.
 Only modify them.
-2. Add additional rules as per *your project title*.

 ## Contributing Process
 1. Fork the repository